snel-repo/ComputationThruDynamicsBenchmark/README.md

 Each uses ray, hydra, and PyTorch Lightning to handle hyperparameter sweeps and logging.
 WandB is used by default, but TensorBoard logging is also available.

 There are three primary tasks implemented, ranging from simple to complex:
-1. N-bit Flip Flop (NBFF): An extension of the 3-bit Flip-Flop from OTBB, this can be extended into higher dimensions for more complex dynamics.
+1. NBFF: An extension of the 3-bit Flip-Flop from OTBB, this can be extended into higher dimensions for more complex dynamics.
 2. MultiTask: A version of the task used in recent papers by Yang and Driscoll, this task combines 15 simple cognitive tasks into a single task to look at how dynamical motifs can generalize across tasks.
-3. MotorNet: A musculoskeletal modeling and control engine that we use to simulate a delayed RandomTarget reaching task (Codol et al.)
+3. RandomTargetDelay: A musculoskeletal modeling and control engine (MotorNet) that we use to simulate a delayed RandomTarget reaching task (Codol et al.)

 ## Quick-Start:
 To get an overview of the major components of the code-base, you should only need to run three scripts: